 is not providing accurate information to SSA; or

 does not agree to sign the SSA-795; or

 is engaging in fraudulent activity or possible interpreter fraud.

-Repeat to the individual needing language assistance that SSA will provide free interpreter service to ensure the individual is not disadvantaged.
+Advise the individual needing language assistance that SSA will provide free interpreter service to ensure the individual is not disadvantaged.